Bluedot-Innovation/PointSDK-Plugin-Cordova/README.md

 # Bluedot Point SDK

 The Bluedot Point SDK combines low-energy Geolines™, Geofencing and proximity-Beacon capabilities to provide 'always-on' location awareness in indoor and outdoor scenarios on iOS and Android devices.
-With the release of v1.6, a device can be notified when a device has exited from a Geofence or from the range of a beacon and provide the dwell time.

 By integrating the simple Bluedot API, your apps will benefit from accurate location awareness (up to the maximum achievable precision of GPS), while substantially reducing battery consumption compared to Core Location and other standard SDK methods.

 Point SDK connects to the Bluedot web interface, Point Access (www.pointaccess.bluedot.com.au), through which business rules comprising of Zones, Geolines™, Geofences, Beacons, Conditions and Actions can be configured.

 Applications powered by the Point SDK will then download and execute such rules, both in the foreground and background.
-The following provides a guide to integrating Point SDK with a Cordova or Phonegap app across iOS and Android devices.
+The following provides a guide to integrate Point SDK with a Cordova or PhoneGap app across iOS and Android devices.

 ## Installing the Bluedot plug-in
 Run the following standard command to add the plug-in to your Cordova app: